Elwood Union Free School District: Merger attempts

 Due to the Elwood Union Free School District being very small, the district has made many attempts at merging with surrounding districts.
 They have attempted to merge with every district they border, having sent proposals for merger in late 2010 and early 2011 to Northport-East Northport, Half Hollow Hills, Commack, South Huntington, and Harborfields.
 Harborfields was likely the most probable candidate, as they are the smallest bordering district, and they also tried to merge with Harborfields in 1992.
 The attempt at a Elwood-Harborfields merger in 2010 was turned away by Harborfields superintendent Frank Carasiti, who had been a key player in Long Island schools for nearly 50 years and has a Rocky Point school named after him.
 There were also attempts at merging with Commack in the 1960s, and other merger efforts were made in 1988.
 None of Elwood's many attempts to merge were ever accepted, and the district has stayed with its current configuration and zoning since.

 Academics

 Elwood School District has a history of academic success, with many students receiving Regents diplomas and recognition by the National Merit Program.
 In 2018, Elwood-John H. Glenn High School was honored as a National Blue Ribbon school.
 The district features modern facilities and offers a diverse range of programs, including Advanced Placement courses and special education services, catering to the needs of all students.
-36 students of Elwood-John Glenn High School were honored by College Board as AP scholars in October of 2025.
+36 students of Elwood-John Glenn High School were honored by College Board as AP scholars in October 2025.
 The district has hosted various significant events, such as Career Day in partnership with Suffolk County District Attorney Ray Tierney's office, allowing students to explore different career paths.